-Most important lesson: before putting all the walls and ceilings in, make sure to put the necessary electricity cables from left to right and from front to back, and to make them long enough 🙂
+The most important lesson I learned with putting in the wall, floor and ceiling in my van: before putting all the walls and ceilings in, make sure to put the necessary electricity cables from left to right and from front to back, and to make them long enough 🙂

 A lot of the camper builders in the Netherlands use a carpet-like fabric on the ceiling and sometimes also on the wall.
 I didn’t really like the structure and look and feel of this material so I decided to look further.

-Wood also seemed like a great option.
-I saw some beautifully done vans with old wooden panels that gave a great look and feel to the van.
+Especially for the walls and ceilings of the campervans, wood also seemed like a great option.
+I saw some beautifully done vans with old/recycled wooden panels that gave a great look and feel to the van.
 It did seem however a lot of work to apply and maintain.

 The Floor of your campervan